swarnalee/website/content/home/projects.md

 weight = 60  # Order that this section will appear.

 title = "Projects"
-subtitle = "A collection of some of my cool projects!"
+subtitle = "Collection of my projects"

 [content]